kmulvey/grid-maker/README.md

 ### Running:
-Simply view and edit the html file in a browser.
+Simply view and edit the html file in a browser